salmarais/waitlist_email_retriever/README.md

 # Waitlist email retriever
 This is a Rust project for retrieving waitlist data sent by email by WPForm plugin, to an IMAP server.
-It generated md, json and csv files.
+It generates md, json and csv files.
+It can also update a Google sheet.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.